-All candidates for the office of Ttrustee will file their Declarations of Candidacy in person in the Board Secretary's office at the Corporate College at 3221 McKelvey, Bridgeton, Missouri, with the Board Secretary secretary of the Board of Trustees, or the designee of the Board of Trustees, on the forms to be provided by St. Louis Community College, between 8 a.m. on the 16th Tuesday and 5 p.m. on the 11th Tuesday prior to the date on which the election of said Ttrustee will be held.
+All candidates for the office of Ttrustee will file their Declarations of Candidacy in person in the Board Secretary's office at the Corporate College at 3221 McKelvey, Bridgeton, Missouri, with the sSecretary of the Board of Trustees, or the designee of the Board of Trustees, on the forms to be provided by St. Louis Community College, between 8 a.m. on the 16th Tuesday and 5 p.m. on the 11th Tuesday prior to the date on which the election of said Ttrustee will be held.

-AP.3-4.C Declaration of Candidacy Form
+AP.34.C Declaration of Candidacy Form